bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/covenants-introspection-ctv-and-activation-impasse.md

 That was your unconscious mind really gave your position away on that one.
 It was just absolutely on.
 You got a terrible poker face.
-Having a little bit of skin in the game, a PR or something, really unnerves a lot of people who just think this is just theoretical, because I think right now everybody is on this on this mold, mental mold, I'm just going to ignore it.
+Having a little bit of skin in the game, a PR or something, really unnerves a lot of people who just think this is just theoretical, because I think right now everybody is on this on this mental mold, I'm just going to ignore it.
-It's just ...

 Rijndael: 01:58:10

-It's not real.
+It's not real yet.

-James: 01:58:10

-Yeah.
-Yeah.
-Right.

 NVK: 01:58:11